 What is a Bilibo?
 It's whatever a child wants it to be.
 Fill it with sand or water at the beach, use it as a snow sled, sit-and-spin, space helmet, cave for action figures, rocker, turtle shell and so much more.
-It's the key to unlocking imaginations!
+As you can see, Bilibo is the key to unlocking imaginations!

 Designed in Switzerland and made in China from durable molded plastic, this award-winning toy is a huge hit with ages 2 to 7.